rizalzaf/AdversarialPrediction.jl/README.md

 This package provides a way to easily optimize generic performance metrics in supervised learning settings using the [Adversarial Prediction](https://arxiv.org/abs/1812.07526) framework.
 The method can be integrated easily into differentiable learning pipelines.
-The package is a Julia implementation of the paper ["AP-Perf: Incorporating Generic Performance Metrics in Differentiable Learning"](https://arxiv.org/abs/1912.00965) by [Rizal Fathony](http://rizal.fathony.com) and [Zico Kolter](http://zicokolter.com).
+The package is a Julia implementation of an AISTATS 2020 paper ["AP-Perf: Incorporating Generic Performance Metrics in Differentiable Learning"](https://arxiv.org/abs/1912.00965) by [Rizal Fathony](http://rizal.fathony.com) and [Zico Kolter](http://zicokolter.com).
 For a Python interface, please check  [ap-perf-py](https://github.com/rizalzaf/ap_perf_py).